 “I can show you a place to anchor further in, just at the end of the channel, if you like?”
 “Great.
 Come aboard and guide us.
 Thanks a lot”.
 This alternative would mean we were still a long way from shore, but far closer than we were now, and maybe out of the worst of the swell.
 In we groped and on the way our guide showed us where the channel had been, as a Gilbertese canoe glided out.

 The depth sounder was looking gloomy, but did the water look a shade deeper ahead?
 Abrupt stop.
 Aground.
-Again, oh no. At near low tide in the middle of the afternoon we were in no real danger, but the swell was bumping us up and down on the hard coral bottom.
+Oh no. At near low tide in the middle of the afternoon we were in no real danger, but the swell was bumping us up and down on the hard coral bottom, rattling the rigging.
 Not for the first time we were glad we had an exceptionally strong vessel, designed by a naval architect who is also a professor of engineering.
 Rieb took our anchor out in his inflatable, and we winched the chain taut in an attempt to pull us free; but to no avail.
 There was more we would have to do, as we could not allow this pounding on the bottom to continue.
 “Thanks a lot for your help, Rieb.
 But we would really prefer to sort this lot out by ourselves now”.

 Just as Rieb was leaving, a launch pulled alongside, disgorging two officials, Customs and Police, complete with pads and forms.
 Our hands were full enough already, but just as I was considering how to ask them politely to get lost, Cera was lifted by a swell and smashed down on the bottom with a tooth-jarring wallop.
 White eyes in black faces widened.
 “Is it safe?”